MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 Deleting data doesn't affect billing.
 To control data retention costs, configure [data retention settings](data-retention-configure.md).

-Delete data requests are queued and performed asynchrounsly, typically relatively quickly.
-In extreme cases, might be queued up to five days.
+Delete data requests are asynchronous.
+Typically, requests are performed quickly.
+In extreme cases, a request might be queued up to five days.

 If you enable [workspace replication](workspace-replication.md) on your Log Analytics workspace, the API call deletes data from both your primary and secondary workspaces.